The Home Field Advantage

 SAFETY.
 No matter how wonderful your business is, potential employees and customers will shy away from you if you’re in an area where they don’t feel safe and secure.

 HIDDEN COSTS.
 Few properties are turn-key.
-Identify the hidden costs of renovation, signage, IT systems, upgrades, etc.
+Identify the hidden costs of renovation, signage, IT systems, upgrades, etc. You may want to have an attorney take a look at the lease to make sure you cover all the bases before signing on the dotted line.

 Play well with others?